PH Design and Construction 5 Star Google Reviews

 Flooring choices can dramatically impact your custom home costs, with prices varying widely based on material selection.
 Here's what you need to know about current flooring costs in 2026:

-Hardwood Flooring Natural hardwood remains a premium choice, with installation costs ranging from $6 to $25 per square foot.
+Natural hardwood remains a premium choice, with installation costs ranging from $6 to $25 per square foot.
 Domestic species like oak, maple, and hickory typically cost $4 to $8 per square foot for materials, while exotic species like Brazilian cherry and teak can reach $8 to $12 per square foot or higher.

-Luxury Vinyl Plank (LVP) Luxury Vinyl Plank ranges from $2-8 per square foot for materials, plus $3-5 per square foot for installation.
+Luxury Vinyl Plank ranges from $2–$8 per square foot for materials, plus $3–$5 per square foot for installation.
 This makes it an attractive option for budget-conscious homeowners who still want the look of hardwood.

-The Long-Term Value Consideration While hardwood flooring has higher upfront costs, it offers exceptional longevity.
-Solid hardwood can last 75-100 years with proper care, whereas LVP typically needs replacement after 5-20 years.
+When evaluating long-term value, look beyond the initial price tag.
+Solid hardwood can last 75–100 years with proper care, whereas LVP typically needs replacement after 5–20 years.
 This long-term perspective is crucial when balancing your budget with desired features for your custom home.

 3. Countertops: The Kitchen and Bath Investment